-The Career Development Office is located in the Student Success Center adjacent to the Dining Hall.
-Career Development assists students and alumni with career-related decisions by providing career counseling and information about occupations.
-Students are offered counseling and workshops to help determine personal strengths, weaknesses, interests, skills, goals and values.
-To help prepare for that first professional job search, students receive guidance on interviewing skills; networking and job search methods; and résumé, cover letter and vita writing.
+The Career Services Office is located in the Student Success Center adjacent to the Dining Hall.
+Career Services assists students and alumni with career-related decisions by providing career counseling and information about occupations.
+Counseling and workshops are available to help determine personal strengths, weaknesses, interests, skills, goals, and values.
+To help prepare for that first professional job search, students receive guidance on interviewing skills; networking and job search methods; and résumé and cover letter writing.

-HireBenedictine.com is the online career management system where students can upload résumés, cover letters and other documents, search for full-time jobs, internships, part-time jobs and volunteer opportunities, register for career events and search for employers by region or industry.
+The Raven Walk (ravenwalk.benedictine.edu) is the online career management and networking system where students can network with alumni and mentors, search for full-time jobs, internships, part-time jobs and volunteer opportunities, and schedule appointments with the Director of Career Services.